mikechau/thinkpad-w520-configs/readme.md

 Maybe someday I will convert all this into a puppet or chef...but until that day here is a bunch of shell scripts.
 You are welcome and encouraged to convert all this into puppet or chef and do a pull request. ;)

+NOTE: These scripts are pretty buggy and probably don't work properly as intended.
+Use them at your own risk or more as a baseline/guide for what you could do.
+Some of the order is also incorrect, maybe I will fix it at a later time.

 ## Folder Structure
 ```